 Where I live in Australia, the effects are not nearly as severe as in Europe and Scandinavia, or in North America.
 But I do sometimes spend winter months in a snowed-in scenario, so am very aware of the impact that a lack of sunshine can have.

 A post by celebrity doc, Dr. Andrew Weil explains how Light therapy may help.
 “It uses specially designed boxes that emit full-spectrum light to simulate sunlight.
 While still a relatively unknown treatment, light therapy has been shown to have positive benefits in addressing many health issues, including Seasonal Affective Disorder (SAD), severe premenstrual syndrome, bulimia, and as a non-drug treatment for depression.
 If you have been suffering from SAD or just feel a little blue this time of year, contact your physician or healthcare provider – depression is a treatable condition; light therapy may be an option he or she recommends for you.”

 How I use blue light …

-While my own experience with SAD is limited as I just don’t spend extended periods of time in the cold, dark days of the northern hemisphere, I do use blue light … when I need to.
+While my own experience with SAD is limited as I don’t spend long periods of time in the cold, dark days of the northern hemisphere, I do use blue light … when I need to.
 Which is more often for jet lag.

-So, if you get the ‘winter blues’, blue light therapy is something to try, using whatever light source you have available.
+If you get the ‘winter blues’, blue light therapy is something to try.
+Use whatever light source you have available.

-In addition to using light therapy, there are other sensible suggestions in this article in Forbes magazine: “8 ways to fight seasonal depression”.
+In addition to light therapy, there are some other suggestions in this article in Forbes magazine: “8 ways to fight seasonal depression”.
 It gives an excellent overview of this condition.